 White Rust Disease – What is White Rust?

 What is white rust?
 It’s a disease that causes distinctive chalky white spore masses sometimes referred to as pustules that first show up on the underside of leaves.
 These blister-like masses, called sori, form under the leaf’s dermis (skin) and can’t be scraped off without damaging the leaf.
 The stem and leaves can become twisted and deformed.
 White rust disease can and will infect the floral parts as well.
 Broccoli and cauliflower, in particular, will produce grossly deformed heads and for those gardeners who collect seed for the following year’s planting, those seeds will be sterile.

 White rust is one of several species of the fungus Albugo.
-It commonly occurs when nights are cool and damp and days are warm.
+It commonly occurs when nights are cool and damp, and days are warm.
 The perfect time for growing cruciferous vegetables also provides the perfect growing conditions for Albugo.
-Controlling white rust fungus would be easy if we could control those spring and fall temperatures since it flourishes between 57°F. and 68°F. (14° to 20°C.).
+Controlling white rust fungus would be easy if we could control those spring and fall temperatures since it flourishes between 57 and 68 degrees F. (14-20 C.).
 Unfortunately, we can’t control temperature any more than we can control the spring rains or the dewy mornings this fungus adores.

 White Rust Treatment